 Introduction

 Alcohol consumption ranks as a leading risk factor for mortality and disability around the world, representing 5.1% of the global disease burden (Chisholm et al., 2004; World Health Organisation, 2014).
-Smyth et al. (2015) confirmed that high alcohol consumption was associated with increased risk of mortality, cancer and injury and an insignificantly reduced risk of myocardial infarction.
+Smyth et al. (2015) confirmed that alcohol misuse was associated with increased risk of mortality, cancer and injury and an insignificantly reduced risk of myocardial infarction.
 The amount and pattern of alcohol consumption can have different associations with health outcomes and costs.
 Three decades ago Burke already estimated the economic impact of alcohol abuse and alcoholism quantifying losses of billions of dollars per year because of lost productivity and employment (Burke, 1988).
 Rehm et al. (2009) stated that the costs associated with alcohol amount to more than 1% of the gross national product in high-income and middle-income countries, with the costs of social harm constituting a major proportion in addition to health costs, and actions to reduce burden and costs associated with alcohol should be urgently increased.

 Economic Evaluation (EE) is the most relevant tool to health care decision-makers (Goeree and Diaby, 2013) to compare alternative courses of action both in terms of their costs and health outcomes.
 There are four different types of EEs with the main difference being the way outcomes are measured, valued and included in the analysis (Drummond et al., 2015).
 With Cost-Effectiveness Analysis (CEA) alternatives are compared in terms of costs and outcomes, and outcomes are measured and valued in natural units collected in clinical trials or observational studies.
 In a Cost-Utility Analysis (CUA), expected costs and outcomes for each intervention are calculated, with the outcome measure mainly expressed as quality adjusted life years (QALYs), which combines quality of length and length of life into a single measure (Drummond et al., 2015).
 The results of an EE are presented in terms of an incremental cost-effectiveness ratio (ICER), which is literally the differences in mean expected costs divided by the difference in mean expected outcomes (Drummond et al., 2015).
 The ICER provides a measure of the expected cost needed to gain a unit of effect.
 When a program or a intervention improves the outcomes and lower (saves) costs then it is saif that exists dominance (Drummond et al., 2015).
 During the past few years, economic evaluations have become more important as a source of information for decision makers in the public health field (Drummond et al., 2007; Williams et al., 2008).
 It has been proven that the market itself does not achieve efficient solutions, so decision makers play a key role because they can decide how to allocate scarce resources (Drummond et al., 2015; Gold et al., 1996; Kernick, 2003; Sloan and Hsieh, 2012).
 Therefore, to reduce the disease and injury burden associated with alcohol consumption, it is important to identify the cost-effective interventions to support national health strategies and initiatives to reduce harmful alcohol use.